kgryte/pranav-qs-blog/README.md

   <tr>
     <td style="vertical-align: top; width: auto;">
         <p>
             Fortran stores array elements in a column-major format, unlike C or JavaScript, which prefer row-major storage.
-Following the approach used in cblas, we decided to introduce a new parameter, order, in each implementation to specify the storage layout.
+Following the approach used in LAPACKE, we decided to introduce a new parameter, order, in each implementation to specify the storage layout.
 Based on the value of order, there would be distinct implementations and optimizations for each layout.
         </p>
         <p>
             The order we loop through multidimensional arrays can have a big impact on speed.
 Fortran is as said column-major, Meaning consecutive elements of a column are stored next to each other in memory, and we should loop through arrays in this order order of columns unlike conventional looping over rows.